TeamINTERACT/publications/environment_gps_pa_2021_Firth/README.md

-# Environment_gps_pa_2021_Firth

-## Reference

-Firth C, Kestens Y, Winters M, Stanley K, Bell S, Thierry B, Phillips K, Poirier-Stephens Z, Fuller D. Associations between built and social environments and physically activity among adults using high frequency Global Positioning System and accelerometer data: A multilevel level in four Canadian cities.
-International Journal of Behavioural Nutrition and Physical Activity.
+# Using 2M combined Global Position System and accelerometer data to examine were built and social environments are associated with physical activity in four Canadian cities

 ## Abstract